Financial Samurai

 After 13 years of writing on Financial Samurai, I’ve also gathered a wealth of different perspectives from over 90 million visitors.
 These perspectives have helped me make better decisions and be a more empathetic person along the way.
 Buy This, Not That includes many blindspots I’ve had to potentially help others see things more clearly.

 The world is in need of more financial education.
-A personal finance course should be mandatory in high school or college, but it is curiously not.
-I live in this bubble where I studied economics in college, got my MBA, worked in investment banking for 13 years, and have written over 2,500 personal finance articles since 2009.
+Incorporating personal finance in schools as a mandatory course in high school or college would be a crucial step.
+However, financial literacy is curiously absent from the curriculum at most schools.
+However, I live in a bubble where I studied economics in college, got my MBA, worked in investment banking for 13 years, and have written over 2,500 personal finance articles since 2009.

 3) Narrow The Growing Inequality Gap